kevinpt/ripyl/doc/rst/data_structures.rst

     for t,s in clk_ss_it:
         pass

 The functions in the :mod:`.sigproc` module have been designed to take an iterable stream as input and yield a stream as output.
 This allows them to be chained without generating intermediate lists of data.
+See the section on :ref:`signal processing <signal-processing>` for more information.

 .. code-block:: python